klangman/BlurCinnamon/README.md

 Feel free to open an issue here in my Github repo if you want to make a suggestion or report an issue.

-If you like this Cinnamon extension, "star" this Github repository to encourage me to continue working on the project.
+If you like this Cinnamon extension, "star" this Github repository and its Cinnamon-spices [page]([Extensions : Blur Cinnamon : Cinnamon Spices](https://cinnamon-spices.linuxmint.com/extensions/view/104) to encourage me to continue working on the project.
 Thanks!

 ## Credits